lechmazur/ChessCounter/README.md

 8. Various pawn structures are impossible from the starting chess position, especially on the sides.
 For example, white pawns at a2, b2, a3, white pawns at a2, a3, c2, a4, white pawns at a3, a4, b3, c2, white pawns at b2, c2, d2, c3, etc.

 9. Each extra pawn on the same file means the opposite-side piece was captured.
-E.g. if there are white pawns at d2, d4, and d6, it means that at least two black pieces were captured.
+E.g. if there are white pawns at d2, d4, and d6, it means that at least two black pieces or pawns were captured.

 10. If the black king is in check when it’s white-to-move then the position is illegal.